wfschrad/videoEatsApi3.0/README.md

-# videoEats API
+# videoEats_API

-A REST api for videoEats web-application
+A REST api for videoEats web-application.
-For more information regarding the client app, please refer to the frontend ReadMe [here](https://github.com/wfschrad/videoEatsApi3.0)
+For more information regarding the client app, please refer to the frontend README here:  [GitHub](https://github.com/wfschrad/videoEatsApi3.0).

 ## Technologies